connorgmeehan/cgm.codes/blog/presence/index.md

 <EmbeddedTweet id="1016487785706840064" position="centre" />

 I began researching the best way to track passersby via an overhead webcam.
 I used the excellent [ofxCv](https://github.com/kylemcdonald/ofxCv) addon for openFrameworks that provided handy wrappers for many of computer vision library openCV's functions as well as exposed the c++ API.
-The implementation we initially landed upon was to use dense optical flow to build a heat map of movement and then run the heatmap through a countours finder to generate individual shapes representing each user that we could use to render a light above their head.
+The implementation we initially landed upon was to use dense optical flow to build a heat map of movement and then run the heatmap through a contours finder to generate individual shapes representing each user that we could use to render a light above their head.

 <EmbeddedTweet id="1022283702146031616" position="centre" />